qubist/ticha-atom-snippets/README.md

 ## Install

-### From Atom
+### From inside Atom

-Use the [Atom UI](https://flight-manual.atom.io/using-atom/sections/atom-packages/#atom-packages) to search for and install the package.
+1. Use the [Atom UI](https://flight-manual.atom.io/using-atom/sections/atom-packages/#atom-packages) to search for and install the package.
+2. Restart Atom.

 ### From the command line